-Think about your car being out of alignment.
-Chances are, things aren’t so bad at low speeds.
+Consider what it’s like to drive a car that’s out of alignment.
+Things usually aren’t so bad when you drive short distances at low speeds.
 But when you hit the highway, you might hear new noises and feel shakes where you shouldn’t.
-Ignore the small things long enough, and a chain reaction of expensive problems can start to develop.
+If you ignore the small things long enough, a chain reaction of dangerous and expensive problems can start to develop.

-That’s why it’s so important to focus on training these movement patterns versus training individual muscles.
+That’s why we focus on training these movement patterns versus training individual muscles.

-If you’re preparing for a bodybuilding competition, a bicep curl might do you good.
-But if you’re preparing to take on each and every day of a long life, training movement patterns is the only way to pain-free success.
+If you’re preparing for a bodybuilding competition, a bicep curl might make sense.
+But if you’re preparing for a long life filled with everyday movements and activity, training movement patterns is the only way to pain-free success.

 PRIMAL MOVEMENT PATTERN #1: PUSH

 This is the first movement pattern we attempt as babies.
 When a baby lifts her head up for the first time, she’s developing the shoulder and torso muscles she needs to roll, crawl, and eventually walk upright.